niceyeti/tutornetes/misc/go_patterns/notes/notes.md

 ```

 ## Lesson 3: Interface Segregation Principle
-Basically, try to break up interfaces into the minimal set of interfaces that are least likely to change.
+Basically, break up interfaces into the minimal set of interfaces that are least likely to change.
+Don't start by defining interfaces, grow them: implement struct receivers first until interfaces become apparent.
+Likewise, define the interfaces your package consumes in that package (consumer interface definition),
+rather than in the implementing package ("Consume interfaces, export implementation").

 The instructor's example is that of an OldPrinter interface containing Scan, Print, and Fax methods.
 These should instead be broken up into Scanner, Printer, and Faxer interfaces, and gathered into one
 for instance, by embedding.